 Tru Earth Laundry Strips are an innovative solution to the laundry waste problem.
 Instead of a powder or liquid they come in compact strips.
-Each strip contains a pre-measured amount of detergent powder that works in both regular and HE washers.
+They come in a pre-measured strip of detergent that works in both regular and HE washers.

-The product has all sorts of certifications including: paraben-free, phosphate-free, free of added dyes, free of chlorine bleach, free of 1,4-dioxane, readily biodegradable, hypoallergenic, and vegan (no animal-based testing by Tru Earth or their ingredient suppliers).
+These Tru Earth eco-strips have all sorts of certifications including: paraben-free, phosphate-free, free of added dyes, free of chlorine bleach, free of 1,4-dioxane, readily biodegradable, hypoallergenic (say goodbye to allergic reactions), and vegan (no animal-based testing by Tru Earth or their ingredient suppliers).

 How do the strange little strips work?
 They are simple as tearing off a strip, throwing it directly in the wash, and then adding your clothes.
 Think of them similar to a detergent pod, but in a strip format.

-They come in unscented or linen smell, and you guys.
-I am not usually a scent person.
-Walking through a perfume section of a department store is literally my nightmare.
-BUT, I love this linen smell.
-When I opened my Tru Earth package I was so pleasantly surprised.
+They come in unscented or linen smell.
+I am not usually a scent person, but I love this linen smell!
+Walking through a perfume section of a department store is literally my nightmare, but when I opened my Tru Earth package I was so pleasantly surprised.

 One of the coolest parts of the True Earth laundry detergent strips is that they have a much smaller eco-footprint than other detergent options.